Santosh183/flickr-gallery/README.md

 # flickr-gallery
 Simple gallery which fetch photos form flickr APIs.
-One can search with tag or simply see recently uploaded photos.
+One can search with tag or simply see recently uploaded photos It has pagination functionlity which is in sync with API data.
 Can see demo  here: https://santosh183.github.io/flickr-gallery/

 # Hands on for :